 The Black Industrial blades is an advanced engineered material ideal for trade professionals.
 Made of a highly durable chemical resistant compound, this blade offers a durable edge with high break strength yet flexible enough to conform to curved surfaces.
 Ideal for use where there is a lower risk of scratching the underlying surface and substance being removed requires heavy pressure.
 Similar to the Orange compound, it is suitable for use with chemicals used to remove RTV, other sealants, and pressure sensitive adhesive found in tape and stickers.

 Plastics break down under various conditions and the same characteristics that make them ideal can also affect their durability.
 Since chemicals have the most impact on material decomposition, the use case should always be considered to ensure both surface will not be damaged and blades will not decompose.

 Blades are designed with optimal scraping angle and edge sharpness.
 Edge sharpness is reduced with every stroke as the blade passes over the surface and becomes less effective in direct correlation with roughness of surface and hardness of substance being removed.

-This blade was used to scrape barnacles from a boat.
+These blades were used to scrape barnacles from a 46' Beneteau.

 See Our Blades page